michhar/michhar.github.io/_notshown/2017-03-01-ocrbot-gets-attached.md

 <p align="right"><b>For OCR, commonly a k-nearest neighbors classifier is used for character recognition</b></p>

 [**tl;dr**](https://en.wikipedia.org/wiki/TL;DR):  Chatterbots are trending bigtime!
 Here, we continue the story of OCRBot, a word recognizing chatbot.
-OCRBot's new ability to get image text from attachments (in addition to the image web links we could send) is revealed.
-So, we can snap a picture of some text and throught OCR this bot finds words.
-This could lead
+OCRBot's new ability to get image text from attachments is revealed (adding to it's existing ability to take image web links).
+So, we can snap a picture of some text and OCRbot finds the words.
+This could lead us into even more exciting realms like text to speech or translation.

 For the first two stories, see [Part 1](https://michhar.github.io/posts/how-to-bot-on-mac) and [Part 2](https://michhar.github.io/posts/ocrbot-makes-a-connection).